 - Look for vegetarian Gruyere and Parmesan*.
 If unable to locate either as a vegetarian cheese (made without rennet), sharp white cheddar would be a fine substitution.

 Did you make this recipe?
-If so, please leave a comment and rating below as it helps others considering making this recipe.
-If you’re on Instagram, be sure to take a picture and tag me @VanillaAndBean so I can see and share in my stories!
+If so, please leave a comment and rating below as it helps others considering making this recipe and I love hearing from you!

 Kale Mushroom Leek Savory Bread Pudding Recipe